Amex Hilton Credit Card review: A top no annual fee hotel credit card

 The Hilton Diamond status will earn you 100% bonus points during hotel stays, complimentary breakfast for you and a guest, executive lounge access, a 48-hour room guarantee and space-available room upgrades.
 This card has a $450 annual fee (see rates and fees), but you can achieve many of the same benefits with the Amex Hilton Surpass if you’re a big spender.
 Team member Jasmin has already gotten over $750 in value from having the card in less than a year.

-The Hilton Honors Card from American Express comes with an intro bonus of 80,000 Hilton points after you spend $1,000 on purchases in the first three months of account opening.
+The Hilton Honors Card from American Express comes with an intro bonus of 100,000 bonus points after you spend $1,000 on eligible purchases within the first three months of account opening.
+Plus, earn a $100 statement credit after your first purchase on the card in the first three months.

 The Amex Hilton Honors card will earn you complimentary Silver Hilton status and 7 Hilton points per dollar spent at Hilton hotels.
 You can also earn additional Hilton points from everyday purchases like 5 Hilton points per dollar at U.S. restaurants, U.S. supermarkets and U.S. gas stations, plus 3 Hilton points on all other eligible purchases.